CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2024-04-27-MaMullenRizalUtami.md

     Land use changes in Batam and Rempang Islands.
 </div>
 <br>
-In Batam and Rempang Islands, Otorita Batam was established in the 1970s with the aim of transforming Batam Island into a prominent economic hub in Asia, rivaling Singapore.
+In **Batam and Rempang Islands**, Otorita Batam was established in the 1970s with the aim of transforming Batam Island into a prominent economic hub in Asia, rivaling Singapore.
 Otorita Batam “is a government agency responsible for economic development and management – in the 1970s to transform the island into Asia’s powerful economic hub due to its strategic trade route.
 At that time, Batam was intended to compete with Singapore.”
 Presidential decrees in 1973 and 1992 expanded Otorita Batam’s authority to only manage Batam Island, but also the neighboring islands of Rempang and Galang,and granted Land Management Rights on the islands, which has significant implications for local land use dynamics.
 The local indigenous groups of the islands, including the Indigenous People’s Alliance of Nusantara (AMAN), on the other hand have raised concerns about the impact of granting land rights to Otorita Batam, which ultimately obstructs residents from obtaining regal recognition of the land rights.
 Furthermore, issues of lack of consultation and consent with local indigenous groups regarding land use decisions have been raised, regardless of several political promises made.
 Despite the unresolved land tenure issues in Rempang, the Rempang Eco-city Project has been designated a National Strategic Project, indicating continued prioritization of development initiatives over local community concerns.<br>
 <br>
 #### *3.2/ Ecosystems for Displacement & Dispossession*